OCTRI/ember-i18next/README.md

 ### Service

 If you need to produce translated strings in routes, components or controllers, you can inject the `i18n` service using the [Ember.inject API](http://emberjs.com/api/classes/Ember.inject.html).
-This will then give access to the i18next's `t()` function in your code.
+This will then give access to i18next's `t()` function in your code.
 For example:

 ```javascript
 // app/components/example-component.js